 How do I update my personal details?

-Most of your details, such as your contact information, can be changed by signing into My study centre, going to your Profile and following the link to Update your profile.
-(There is also a shortcut to Account settings in the mega-menu)
+You can change most of your details, such as your contact information, by signing into My Study Centre, going to your Profile and following the link to Update your profile.

 How does studying through Open Universities Australia work?

 Studying through OUA may be different to your previous study experiences, and it can take time to develop the skills you need to be an independent online learner.